kopy-kat/huff-stacker/README.md

 use-alt: [--alt]
 ```

 Note: this setting will add alternative comments.
 For example, instead of adding `call(param1, param2, ..., param7)` it will add `successBool` to the stack comments.
-You can change the alternative comments in the `src/opcodes.rs` file.
+You can change the alternative comments in the `src/opcodes.rs` file

 #### Example